rocky-linux/documentation/docs/guides/admin_guide/03-commands.md

 | `-i`    | Requires confirmation of deletion.       |
 | `-r`    | Recursively deletes subdirectories.      |

-> :notebook: **NOTE:**
+!!!
+Note
-> The `rm` command itself does not ask for confirmation when deleting files.
+    The `rm` command itself does not ask for confirmation when deleting files.
 However, with a RedHat/Rocky distribution, `rm` does ask for confirmation of deletion because the `rm` command is an `alias` of the `rm -i` command.
 Don't be surprised if on another distribution, like Debian for example, you don't get a confirmation request.

 Deleting a folder with the `rm` command, whether the folder is empty or not, will require the `-r` option to be added.